-The abs, arms and body we enjoy should be a product of the work you can perform, of the movement that you have honed and refined.
+The abs, arms and body we enjoy should be a product of the work you can perform, of the movement patterns that you have honed and refined.
 The ability to resist stress and do what you want with your life is ironically similar.

-We just can’t say, “I cant” before jumping up to the chin-up bar and seeing what can be done.
+We just can’t say, “I cant”, before jumping up to the chin-up bar and seeing what can be achieved.
 You might need a band to start with, or a coach, maybe a training partner but, if there is one trend stopping you from making progress personally/professionally it is simply be the need for healthy change.

 I think that training is the perfect way to reset our understanding of effort (especially on holiday) because it forces us to come to terms with our own impatience.